stephane-klein/gibbon-replay/README.md

 **gibbon-replay** is a minimalist, easy-to-deploy browser session recorder based on [rrweb](https://github.com/rrweb-io/rrweb/).

-Session events are recorded and sent to an HTTP POST endpoint implemented in [SvelteKit](https://kit.svelte.dev/), these data are then stored in [Redis](https://github.com/redis/redis).
+Session events are recorded and sent to an HTTP POST endpoint implemented in [SvelteKit](https://kit.svelte.dev/), these data are then stored in SQLite.

-The `/replay/` page loads a session's events from Redis and sends them to the [`rrweb-player`](https://github.com/rrweb-io/rrweb/tree/master/packages/rrweb-player/) component, which is replaying the session.
+The `/replay/` page loads a session's events from SQLite and sends them to the [`rrweb-player`](https://github.com/rrweb-io/rrweb/tree/master/packages/rrweb-player/) component, which is replaying the session.

 More information (in french): https://notes.sklein.xyz/Notes-%C3%A9ph%C3%A9m%C3%A8res/2024-09-07_2240